 If you create content yourself then it can also help you create ideas for content, share valuable perspectives with your audience or ‘partner” by sharing their insights or endorsing them publicly.
 I’m sure your help will be much appreciated and reciprocated.

 Subscribe to their stuff.
-What we get to see on social media is not fully in our control, so subscribing to your friends groups, newsletter and e-mail list can make it much more convenient, especially if you like what they offer.
-Most of what’s shared on social media is content already sent to subscribers so it should also make it easier for you to like, comment and share their social media content when you see it.
+What we get to see on social media is not fully in our control, so subscribing to your friend's groups, newsletter, and e-mail list can make it much more convenient, especially if you like what they offer.
+Most of what's being shared on social media is content which has already been sent to subscribers so it should also make it easier for you to like, comment and share their social media content when you see it.

 Write or record a testimonial.
 Social proof is big in business and taking a quick minute to write a genuine testimony is not only an excellent way to support a friend, but to let a friend know how they’ve impacted you and others.
 Endorse them as a professional or the products and services they provide.

 Your words can be used in a variety of ways in their business or shared across their platforms helping increase their credibility in the marketplace as well as showcasing their specific individual talents.
 This is a very powerful position of support.